SDTrack: A Baseline for Event-based Tracking via Spiking Neural Networks: Experiments

 \subsection{Evaluation Metric}

 We conduct comparative analyses with existing methods primarily across four metrics: Area Under the Curve (AUC), Precision Rate (PR), parameter count, and theoretical energy consumption.
 The AUC is computed from the area under the Success Plot curve, while PR represents the percentage of samples where the distance between the predicted and ground truth target centers is below 20 pixels.

-For direct encoding~\cite{wu2019direct} and to achieve stronger representational capacity for position information and target size, the first layer of SDTrack and the final layer of each group convolutional of tracking head inevitably utilize floating-point-based convolution.
-All other computations are spike-driven, enabling the substitution of MAC operations with AC operations.
-Therefore, the theoretical energy consumption of SDTrack can be calculated as
+Following energy estimation approaches in prior works~\cite{yao2024spikev1,yao2024spikev2,yao2024scaling}, the theoretical energy consumption per inference of the tracker of SDTrack can be calculated as

 where ${E_{\operatorname{MAC}}}$ and ${E_{\operatorname{AC}}}$ denote the energy costs of MAC and AC operations, respectively, while $\operatorname{FL}_{\operatorname{SNNConv\&FC}}$ represents the FLOPs of the $j$-th convolutional layer or FC layer, and $\operatorname{FL}_{\operatorname{SSA}}^k$ represents the FLOPs of the $k$-th SNN Self-Attention module.
 Additionally, ${f{r^j}}$ denote the firing rate (the proportion of non-zero elements) of the corresponding spike matrices at matching positions.
-Following the established methodology for calculating energy consumption in prior SNNs studies~\cite{yao2024spikev1,yao2024spikev2,yao2024scaling}, we assume the data for various operations is implemented using 32-bit floating-point precision in 45nm technology~\cite{horowitz20141}, where ${E_{\operatorname{MAC}}} = 4.6pJ$ and ${E_{\operatorname{AC}}} = 0.9pJ$.
-The detailed computation methods for all metrics and the firing rate of SDTrack are presented in the Supplementary Materials.
+Following standard practice~\cite{yao2024spikev1,yao2024spikev2,yao2024scaling}, we assume the data for various operations is implemented using 32-bit floating-point precision in 45nm technology~\cite{horowitz20141}, where ${E_{\operatorname{MAC}}} = 4.6pJ$ and ${E_{\operatorname{AC}}} = 0.9pJ$.
+The detailed computation methods for all metrics and the neuron firing rates in the in tracker of SDTrack are presented in the Supplementary Materials.

-\textbf{Event Aggregation.} We first evaluate the performance of GTP against other event aggregation methods on the FE108 dataset.
-As shown in Fig.~\ref{data_aggregation_auc}, our method demonstrates significant advantages across five established models and SDTrack.
-Notably, several models that previously performed poorly in event-based tracking tasks achieve near-SOTA performance when incorporating GTP.
-This indicates that the inability of conventional event aggregation methods to provide sufficient temporal information is one of the key factors limiting SOTA SOT models' effectiveness in event-based tracking tasks.
-This finding also validates the superior performance and generalizability of the GTP method.
-Furthermore, SDTrack achieves superior accuracy compared to several prominent SOT trackers, regardless of the event aggregation method employed.